microbma/microbma.github.io/project/SMAG.md

 ## Overview

-In Global Soil MAGs(SMAG)Project, we conducted the first large-scale excavation of soil microbial dark matter by reconstructing 40,039 metagenome-assembled genome bins (the SMAG catalog) from 2,990 soil metagenomes.
+In Global Soil MAGs (SMAG) Project, we conducted the first large-scale excavation of soil microbial dark matter by reconstructing 40,039 metagenome-assembled genome bins (the SMAG catalog) from 2,990 soil metagenomes.
 We identified 16,530 of 21,077 species-level genome bins (SGBs) as unknown SGBs (uSGBs), which greatly expand archaeal and bacterial diversity across the tree of life.
 The uSGBs identified substantially increased the functional landscape and intra-species genome diversity of the soil microbiome, and provided large proportions of the 43,169 biosynthetic gene clusters and 8,544 CRISPR-Cas genes mined from the SMAG catalog.

 ## Dataset Download

 ### Web-based user interface

-All quality and taxonomy information of the genomes in SMAG catalog can be viewed at web-based user interface [SMAG_interface]()
+All the quality and taxonomy information of the genomes in SMAG catalog can be viewed at web-based user interface [SMAG_interface]()

 ### Genomes Download